Logo Federal Ministry of JusticeLogo Federal Office of Justice

 The acquisition of German citizenship is recorded in the same registry where the child's birth is recorded.
 The Federal Ministry of the Interior, Building and Community is authorised, with the consent of the Bundesrat, to issue regulations concerning the procedure for recording the acquisition of citizenship under sentence 1 by way of ordinance.

 (4) German citizenship is not acquired in accordance with subsection (1) by children born abroad if the German parent was born abroad after 31 December 1999 and is ordinarily resident abroad, unless the child would otherwise become stateless.
 The legal consequence of sentence 1 does not ensue if, within a year of the child’s birth, an application to certify the birth under section 36 of the Civil Status Act (Personenstandgesetz) is filed; to meet the deadline it is sufficient if the application is received within this deadline by the competent diplomatic mission.
 Where both parents are German nationals, the legal consequence of sentence 1 ensues only if both parents fulfil the conditions stipulated there.
-The legal consequence of sentence 1 is irrelevant for a claim pursuant to Article 116 (2) of the Basic Law (Grundgesetz) or pursuant to section 15.

 (5) Subsection (4) sentence 1 does not apply